Your Cart (${cart.item_count})

 Use Biodegradable Toilet Paper

-Your choice of toilet paper has a significant impact on the frequency of clogs.
-Some toilet papers are just too thick, so any reasonable amount ends up clogging to the toilet.
+Your choice of toilet tissue paper has a significant impact on the frequency of clogs.
+Some toilet tissue papers are just too thick, so any reasonable amount ends up clogging to the toilet drain.
 Biodegradable toilet paper, though, breaks down in the water with ease.

-Finding a biodegradable toilet paper that balances flushability with functionality and comfort can be challenging.
+Finding the right toilet paper alternatives or using a biodegradable toilet paper that balances flushability with functionality and comfort can be challenging.
 At Reel, bamboo toilet paper has the strength and softness of bamboo while maintaining excellent biodegradability.

 Have a Flange Plunger on Hand

-Having the proper plunger on hand empowers you to tackle clogs, if they occur, as well as address slow flushes early on.
-A slow flush may be a sign of a buildup clog-causing debris, so dealing with it early prevents a clog down the road.
+Having the proper toilet plunger on hand empowers you to tackle a clogged drain, if they occur, as well as address slow flushes early on.
+A slow flush may be a sign of a buildup toilet clogging debris, so dealing with it early prevents a clogged drain down the road.

 That being said, a plunger is less-than-useful if you don't have the proper type.
 A toilet plunger — also known as a flange plunger — has a curved lip and a neck.
 A flat plunger — like those portrayed in pop culture — is mostly used for sinks and is unable to form the seal needed to unclog a toilet.